contactkoh/IDD-Fa18-Lab2/README.md

 ## Part D. Make your Arduino sing!

 **a.
 How would you change the code to make the song play twice as fast?**

+Each note lasts for the duration time.
+So I changed " int pauseBetweenNotes = noteDuration * 1.30;"  to
+    "int pauseBetweenNotes = noteDuration * 0.65; " because 1.3 / 2 = 0.65 and each note is now played during half the time, making the song play twice as fast.

 **b.
 What song is playing?**